 How do tires heat up, you ask?
 Not by swerving back and forth like the left-turn racers of NASCAR.
 Braking and acceleration push heat into tires by flexing the carcass and causing friction.
-The cold tire motorcycle crash excuse is used more often than Obama’s golf clubs, so keep your inner Rossi tamed until that rubber is warm.
+The cold tire motorcycle crash excuse is pretty played out, so keep your inner Rossi tamed until that rubber is warm.

 Wear The Proper Gear